 Benefit In-Network Out-of-Network Limitations Home health care visits In-network only.
 Limited to 200 home care visits per calendar year, including home physical therapy.
 Home infusion therapy In-network only.
 Home kidney dialysis Plan pays 100% Not Covered In-network only.
 Home physical therapy In-network only.
 Limited to 200 visits per calendar year.
-Home hospice 5 In-network only.
+Home hospice In-network only.

-See footnote 3 on page 124, footnote 5 on page 125, footnote 6 on pages 125-126 and footnote 7 on page 126.
+See footnote 3 on page 128, footnotes 5, 6 and 7 on pages 129-130.